-The last meal out I had that truly impressed me was: At Pasture. pre-lockdown six of us dined there and had a fantastic meal and a lot of fun.
+The last meal out I had that truly impressed me was: At Pasture.
+Six of us dined there and had a fantastic meal and a lot of fun.

 The podcasts I listen to are: Deep in the Weeds with Anthony Huckstep